 Tenants can borrow a technique from professional farm managers who provide their clients with written reports on a regular basis.
 Obviously, a report is more important with a crop-share lease than a cash lease.
 It may be beneficial for a tenant with a cash lease to develop an abbreviated form of reporting, especially for landowners who have a strong interest in the productivity of the farm.
 Sending photos to a landowner who is not close enough to observe crop conditions regularly is a very effective communication tool.
 Digital camera photos or video files can be easily transmitted by email, or pictures can be printed and sent by regular mail.
-Some tenants are setting up password protected websites for individual landowners to provide information such as soil maps, fertilizer tests, and yield data.
+Some tenants are setting up password protected or invitation only websites for individual landowners to provide information such as soil maps, fertilizer tests, and yield data.

 For a crop-share lease keep the accounting of expenses current.
 Most input suppliers will invoice each party individually.
 However, informing the owner beforehand that he or she will be receiving a bill, and its purpose, is recommended.
 Tenants renting from several owners may purchase supplies in volume and prorate the bill to each of the owners.
 In this situation a copy of the original invoice should be included.
 Explain each item on the bill, as names of farm inputs change frequently.
 The owner may not be familiar with commercial product terms for seed, herbicides, and insecticides, but nonetheless may have to categorize the expenses for income tax reporting.